Amaro-Koberle/k-net/README.md

 npm start
 ```

-Your browser should automatically open a new tab with the URL "http://localhost:3000/" and you should see the app displaying the graph that you created with Neo4j.
+Your browser should automatically open a new tab with the URL "http://localhost:3000/" and you should see the app.
+If everything is working as it should, you should be able to create an account, log in and start creating nodes.

 If you get stuck anywhere along the way, hit me up!